eloj/hashbench/README.md

 [![License](https://img.shields.io/github/license/eloj/hashbench)](LICENSE)

-A basic, fully self-contained hash benchmark written in C, that you can easily extend and plug new hash functions into.
+A _basic_, fully self-contained hash benchmark written in C, that you can easily extend and plug new hash functions into.

 All code is provided under the [MIT License](LICENSE) unless otherwise specified.